 (6).
 Parents do not receive a programme on the day of our appointment.
 We do not believe that designing a programme should be a 'reflex' action.
 Over the next few days we will carefully consider all the information you have provided and collate this with what we have seen of your child during the consultation.
 When this consideration is complete, we will write your child's programme of developmental activities.

 (7).
 Once you have received your programme (or distance programme), which will contain detailed instructions of how to carry out the developmental exercises we have prescribed, we will be in close contact to ensure that you feel confident in carrying out the activities.

 (8).
 We then remain in frequent contact to monitor progress and help guide you through difficulties which may arise.
 You are also free to contact us by telephone or email for advice and support any time you feel it necessary.

 Subsequently, families are asked to bring their child to Devon for reassessment every five months, so that the appropriate amendments to their child's programme can be made, to account for any developmental gains.

 We also accept that the nature and severity of disability of some children unfortunately means they cannot travel to see us.
 In these circumstances we can provide ' distance advice.
 This works by Snowdrop consulting with the parents and relevant medical professionals who treat the child and after they have provided answers to my questions and filled in a developmental questionnaire, I then provide advice designed to stimulate the child's development.

 We are always striving to keep our costs as low as possible, so that we can pass this advantage on to you which means that you pay a consistently low price for developmental advice from people who are appropriately qualified and who have 22 years of experience.
 You can also be sure that this advice is not based upon some half-baked psycho / neurological theory, but on solid evidence.

-An initial assessment will cost £350, with follow up assessments every four to five months costing £275.
+An initial assessment will cost £375 with follow up assessments every five to six months costing £300.
 These costs also apply to the distance programme.